jeffrafter/jeffrafter.github.io/content/blog/printers-fake-printers-and-airprint/index.md

 Image credit: <a href="https://hackaday.com/2019/12/06/inkjet-printing-on-the-cheap-with-a-continuous-ink-system/">INKJET PRINTING ON THE CHEAP WITH A CONTINUOUS INK SYSTEM</a>
 </figcaption>

-When the economy crashes and the world ends you'll find us all trading ink cartridges for currency.
-Until then, you probably want to make amazing prints of your favorite projects and if you are like me you are afraid to spend the ink.
+When the economy crashes and the world ends you'll find us all trading ink cartridges for currency.[^flor] Until then, you probably want to make amazing prints of your favorite projects and if you are like me you are afraid to spend the ink.

+[^flor]: This is loosely paraphrased from [Flor Marshall](https://github.com/fdmmarshall), who said it best.

 When I was working on my PhotoBooth project I found myself iterating on the print design.
 I'd done the math and figured out that each print on my photo printer would cost me just under $1.00.
 I was not going to print 1000 copies of my design to get it right.
 I needed a way to print to a PDF to test my designs.